This qualification has four stages, each comprising 120 credits.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

-This degree course is restricted to students working in social care in Scotland.
+This degree course is restricted to students with at least one years experience in social care working alongside service users and carers in Scotland.

 For sponsored students, entry has to be made through your employing agency – you can't apply direct to the OU.
-There are a limited number of places are available to independent students.
+There are a number of places available to independent students who should apply directly to the social work team in Scotland.

 Employing agencies and individuals who are interested in this degree should contact the Social Work Co-ordinator at The Open University in Scotland at firstname.lastname@example.org.